 - You don't need to tell us if the change is small, but you should let us know if the amounts are large.

-Why didn't you update my Coding Notice?
+Why didn't you update my Coding Notice when you received my tax return?

 Why have I got a bill when I pay tax through my wages?